Miya's Law Requirements & Information

 - Requires apartment employees to undergo a background screening as a condition of employment.
 This screening can be done by a credit reporting agency (CRA) in accordance with the Fair Credit Reporting Act and must screen records in all 50 states and D.C. (effective 1/1/23).

-- Requires apartment communities to establish policies and procedures related to key access and to maintain a log accounting for the issuance/return of keys.
-The state Department of Business and Professional Regulation (DBPR) can request proof of compliance during annual inspections (effective 1/1/23).
+- Requires apartment communities to establish policies and procedures related to key access and to maintain a log accounting for the issuance and return of all keys.
+It is important to note that the Florida Department of Business and Professional Regulation (DBPR) can request proof of compliance during annual inspections (effective 1/1/23).

 - Increases the reasonable notice period from 12 to 24 hours to enter an apartment home (effective 7/1/22).